MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 This cmdlet requires the .NET Framework 4.7.2 or later.

-To run this cmdlet, you need to be a member of one of the following directory role groups in the destination organization:
+Currently, you need to be a member of the Global administrators role to run this cmdlet.

-- Global Administrator

 To learn more about administrator role permissions in Azure Active Directory, see [Role template IDs](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#role-template-ids).